 After a series of data scrubs to refine their universe, they had more than 10,000 completed oncological studies to work with.

-The researchers found that within one

-year of a trial ending, 6.8% of trial sponsors had reported the results in a journal/ publication, 18% reported findings on ClinicalTrials.gov and 18.3% reported at an ASCO meeting.
+Granted, that was nearly double the The researchers found that within one sors had reported the results in a journal/ publication, 18% reported findings on ClinicalTrials.gov and 18.3% reported at an ASCO meeting.